Course Catalog for PUBLIC POLICY & LAW

 The Legal History of Race Relations

 This course will examine the interaction between the American social and legal systems in the treatment of race relations.
 The seminar will analyze major Supreme Court cases on equal rights and race relations with an emphasis on the historical and social contexts in which the decisions were rendered.
 The Socratic method will be used for many of the classes, placing importance on classroom discussion among the students and the lecturer.
 The goals of the course are to expose the students to the basis of the legal system and the development of civil rights legislations sharpen legal and critical analysis, improve oral expression, and develop a concise and persuasive writing style.
-(SOC)
+(SOIP)

 Prerequisite: C- or better in Public Policy and Law 123, 201, 202 or permission of instructor.